Corley Hall Plantation – Lexington, South Carolina

 Prior to the relocation of the seminary to Lexington, students had met in the neighboring community of Pomaria for four years.
-The seminary remained in Lexington for 30 years before moving to Newberry, near the town of its origins, and combining with Newberry College in 1858.
+The seminary remained in Lexington for over 20 years before moving to Newberry, near the town of its origins, and combining with Newberry College in 1858.
 The Lexington property was then purchased by the Reverend William Berly, the seminary’s first graduate as well as president of the Lutheran Synod from 1842 until 1847 and again from 1863 through 1865.
 He also served as principal of the nearby Female Academy until his death in 1871.
 Berly used the home as his residence.

 The property remained in the Berly family for several generations before once again coming into the hands of Corley descendants.
 Currently it is owned by Chuck and Dawn Corley.

 Corley Hall Plantation is listed in the National Register as the William Berly House: